We do not keep regular office hours. The best way to contact us is to:

 - Left Items:

-Any items left in the lost & found after the second month will be donated to a local charity or added to our bin of free dancewear; socks and tights will be disposed of.
+Any items left in the lost & found for a long period of time will be donated to a local charity or added to our bin of free dancewear; socks and tights will be disposed of.

 Donated Dancewear